GustavoDelaiOnzi/bababel/README.md

-A messaging consumer library for handling and processing messages efficiently.
+A messaging consumer library designed for efficient message handling and processing, simplifying both publishing and consumption.
-It is meant to simplify message publishing and processing.

-In the current ver version you can only send tasks to a exchange:
+In the current ver version you can only send tasks:

 Example usage: